 for some constant $c$.
 As far as we know, no constructions of Cayley digraphs $G$ of order $N(G)\sim\lb(d,k)$ are known.

-Notice that a large value of the ratio $N(G)/k(G)$ does not guarantee a high density of $G$.
+Notice that, for a given Cayley digraph $G$, a large value of the ratio $N(G)/k(G)$ does not guarantee a high density of $G$.
 In this work we propose the {\em Dilating Method} which allows the generation of an infinite family of dense digraphs from a given initial dense digraph.